Drookoo/Drookoo.github.io/_posts/2017-7-20-Preparing-for-Defcon-25.md

 + Metasploit: The Penetration Tester's Guide by Kennedy, Gorman, Kearns, and Aharoni
 + Penetration Testing: A Hands On Introduction to Hacking by Weidman
 + The Hacker's Manual 2015
++ Linux Bible by Negus

 I've been practicing using a few resources on the internet like the wargames on OvertheWire.

 And of course, on my 1 hour 30 minute commutes to my IT technician job, I lockpick if I have a seat to sit down.

-On Monday and Tuesday of next week (7/25 - 7/26), I plan to make a trip to the Cybersecurity Lab on the city campus and pick up stuff.
+On the Monday and Tuesday of next week (7/25 - 7/26), I plan to make a trip to the Cybersecurity Lab on the city campus and pick up stuff.